ILR-Stuttgart/from-parser-to-query/doc/day2-parsing-with-hops.md

 This generates a file `query.tsv` which can be opened in a text editor or a spreadsheet editor.
 We can quickly see from this file that:
-+ "sentences" 118, 140, 148 and 185 are actually verb-less, so the parse is correct;
++ "sentences" 118, 140, 148 and 185 contain no main verb, so the parse is correct;
-+ sentences 129 and 212 do have a main verb, but this hasn't been identified as the root, so the parse is wrong;
++ sentences 129 and 212 have a nominal head because in UD, the attribute rather than the copula is the head of the clause, so the parse is correct here too;
-+ sentences 123 and 203 have been annotated correctly with the main verb as the root so the parse is correct; however, the verb must have been given the wrong `upos` tag by the parser (probably `AUX`).
++ sentence 123 has been annotated correctly with *est* as the root; however, the verb must have been given the wrong `upos` tag by the parser (probably `AUX`).

-The last instance is a classic case of the kind of parser error that doesn't matter very much if you are aware of it.
-We could simply modify our query to exclude both `VERB` and `AUX` tags when looking for sentences without verbs, even though according to the UD guidelines, `AUX` should never be the root of a clause anyway.
++ sentence 203 is a copula construction but the **verb** *estoit* has been identified as the head and must have been give the wrong `upos` tag too.
+The parse here is incorrect.

+From the examples above, it's clear that copula constructions seem to cause problems for the parser, which is useful information.
+When using this corpus, we might be particularly cautious in dealing with sentences headed by the verb *être* "to be", which is usually either a copula or an auxiliary, neither of which should usually appear as a root.